bala-guravaiah-organization/Java-Questions/10_MultiThreading.md

 - **Race conditions:** Multiple threads modifying shared data without synchronization.
 - **Deadlocks:** Two or more threads waiting indefinitely for each other.
 - **Thread starvation:** Some threads not getting CPU time due to high-priority threads.

-#### Conclusion
-Multithreading is a powerful feature in Java for improving performance and efficiency.
-However, proper synchronization is essential to avoid concurrency issues.

 ---
 #### What are the Differences Between `Runnable` and `Thread`?